MasonGroup/MasonVirusV3/README.md

 ## Disclaimer
 This program contains potentially harmful code, including MBR overwriting, which can permanently damage a computer.
 Use this code for educational purposes only and at your own risk.

+---

+## Acknowledgments
+- **Author**: ABOLHB
+- **Group**: FREEMASONRY

+### Disclaimer of Liability
+The author and group disclaim any liability for misuse of this code.
+This software is provided "as is" for educational purposes only.
+Any damage caused by its use is the sole responsibility of the user.